Rhind Mathematical Papyrus

+Both the Egyptologists Thomas Schneider and Irene Forstner-Mueller agree that the "He of the South" must refer to the Theban king Ahmose I. As Thomas Schneider writes:

+"Since "he of the South" must denote the Theban ruler Ahmose, the regnal year 11 can only be assigned to the successor of the Hyksos king Apepi: Khamudi.
+The Hyksos capital Avaris will have fallen to Ahmose not much later."

 History

 The Rhind Mathematical Papyrus dates to the Second Intermediate Period of Egypt.
 It was copied by the scribe Ahmes (i.e., Ahmose; Ahmes is an older transcription favoured by historians of mathematics) from a now-lost text from the reign of the 12th dynasty king Amenemhat III.

 It dates to around 1550 BC.
 The document is dated to Year 33 of the Hyksos king Apophis and also contains a separate later historical note on its verso likely dating from "Year 11" of his successor, Khamudi.

 Alexander Henry Rhind, a Scottish antiquarian, purchased two parts of the papyrus in 1858 in Luxor, Egypt; it was stated to have been found in "one of the small buildings near the Ramesseum", near Luxor.

 The British Museum, where the majority of the papyrus is now kept, acquired it in 1865 along with the Egyptian Mathematical Leather Roll, also owned by Henry Rhind.

 Fragments of the text were independently purchased in Luxor by American Egyptologist Edwin Smith in the mid 1860s, were donated by his daughter in 1906 to the New York Historical Society, and are now held by the Brooklyn Museum.
 An 18 cm central section is missing.

 The papyrus began to be transliterated and mathematically translated in the late 19th century.
 The mathematical-translation aspect remains incomplete in several respects.